kgish/findhotel-geolocation-gem/README.md

 Unfortunately, I do not have alot of spare time lately, so for the sake of completeness (and ensuring that I complete this code challenge in time) I have listed here those items which I was unable to complete and must end up on the much dreaded todo list.

 * DB configuration - although I've made the gem configurable (see above) I was not able to make it DB configurable.
+To be honest, this doesn't make much sense since you're dependant on the database setup of the application using the gem, or not?
+I probably didn't understand the question completely is all.
 * Containers - using the standard Heroku environment for Rails applications, I did not make full use of the dockerized containers.
 * Plugin autoloading - currently the user has to add the gem to the `Gemfile` and run bundle install, rails db:create and rails db:migrate manually.
 Better would be to use a mechanism to load all gem engines in the `/plugins' directly automatically.
 * Thin controller - the locations controller is slightly bloated: the `ip_address` and `import_data` methods should either call private methods or use helper modules.